phamvinh1712/project-forum/README.md

 - Backend : Django
 - Database : PostgreSQL

-The project use Heroku as the hosting option and Amazon S3 for storing images and files
+The project use Heroku for hosting and Amazon S3 for storing images and files